awslabs/dynein/README.md

 As demonstrated above, you can use double backticks (``) to represent a backtick (`) within the path.

-Please note that you may not need to escape for non-ASCI paths like CJK characters.
-For example, you can specify `路径`, `パス`　, and `경로` without quotes.
-Dynein allows to specify a path in which the first character is the `ID_Start` class and the rest of the characters are the `ID_Continue` class without escape.
-Those classes are defined by [unicode standard](https://www.unicode.org/reports/tr31/tr31-37.html).
-Following examples work.

 Please note that you may not need to escape non-ASCII paths like CJK characters.
 For example, you can specify `路径`, `パス`, and `경로` without quotes.
 Dynein allows you to specify a path where the first character belongs to the `ID_Start` class and the subsequent characters belong to the `ID_Continue` class without requiring escape sequences.
 These classes are defined by the [Unicode standard](https://www.unicode.org/reports/tr31/tr31-37.html).
 The following examples illustrate this:

 * ```dy upd 55 --set 'map.路径 = "A word of Chinese"'```